Search Our Site

 Tranexamic Acid Pills or Micro-Injections – Not the Creams and Serums!

 Tranexamic Acid (TXA or TA) is a god-send for patients with the most stubborn melasma.
-A 12 week course of this prescription medication pill has cleared away melasma for our patients that lasers and other medications have not been able to.
+This is a 6-12 month course of treatment.

 However, this medication is a pill, which means it goes throughout your entire body and it is a medication that can create some problems for certain patients, so it’s not something to take lightly.
 We reserve it for patients with the most severe and stubborn cases of melasma who have failed other treatments, and who our doctors can clear medically.